takahideiwai/PasswordCracking/readme.md

 ```bash
 0.0.0.0:8888
 ```
 The user will be able to open the Directions.pdf which is located on the Desktop by using Firefox.
 Directions.pdf will include a step by step instructions on how to perform the tasks.
-The instrcutions are also available [here] (https://takahideiwai.github.io/Cryptography/01-passwordcracking/index.html).
+The instrcutions are also available [here](https://takahideiwai.github.io/Cryptography/01-passwordcracking/index.html).
 ## How to Contribute
 To report issues or contribute enhancements to this application, open a GitHub issue.